agirishkumar/MedScript/README.md

 ## Querying the Qdrant Vector Store

 This step allows us to query a Qdrant vector database and retrieve the most relevant points to a given query.
-It uses a pre-trained transformer model (like PubMedBERT) to generate embeddings for the query and then searches for the most similar points in the Qdrant collection.
+It uses a pre-trained transformer model ( PubMedBERT) to generate embeddings for the query and then searches for the most similar points in the Qdrant collection.

 ### How It Works
-- **Query Embedding**: The query string is converted into a vector embedding using a pre-trained transformer model (e.g., PubMedBERT).
+- **Query Embedding**: The query string is converted into a vector embedding using a pre-trained transformer model (PubMedBERT).
 - **Search in Qdrant**: The generated embedding is used to search for the top `k` most similar vectors in the Qdrant collection.
 The search results are ranked based on similarity (cosine distance).
-- **Display Results**: The top `k` results (default: 5) are returned, showing their IDs, similarity scores, and payload data.
+- **Display Results**: The top `k` results (default: 3) are returned, showing their IDs, similarity scores, and payload data.

 The Data Pipeline is constructed like:
 ![MLOps Data Pipeline](https://github.com/user-attachments/assets/48db819b-cb65-4910-8ee7-e838c19d39aa)